njcuk9999/spirou_DRS_manual_AT4/README.md

 - - - -

-Main .tex file is `SPIRou_DRS_USERManual.tex`, this file contains all the usepackage imports and is the file that should be built by:
+The main `.tex` file is `SPIRou_DRS_USERManual.tex`, this file contains all the usepackage imports and is the file that should be built by:

 `pdflatex SPURou_DRS_UserManual.tex`